Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/quickstart-schema-registry/README.md

     ```
 - _producer_:

-   extension of the `producer.properties` configuration file with the settings required to communicate with the Schema Registry:
+   Extension of the `producer.properties` configuration file with the settings required to communicate with the Schema Registry:

    ```yaml
    ...